 - Applicable fees.

 If your plates were lost or stolen, you need to get substitute license plates with a new configuration.
-Otherwise, you can order duplicate plates if you have special plates.
+Otherwise, you can order replacement plates if you have special plates.

 Ordering Replacement Plates Online